pablolucianop/pablolucianop/README.md

 # Hello!

-- My last work was to build an app that analyzes performance data of generator sets and print fancy, readable reports for clients and maintenance.
+- My last work was to build an app that analyzes performance data of generator sets and print useful, readable reports for clients and maintenance.
 I worked alongside a team of electrical engineers.
 Making algorithms based on some of their analytical knowledge was great. ⚡⚡

 - Exploring three.js for fun!